A Case for Partitioned Bloom Filters: Conclusions

 In this paper we have shown how much simpler, elegant, robust and versatile partitioned Bloom filters are.
 The simplicity of the exact formula results from the conceptual simplicity of them being essentially the AND of single-hash filters.
 Standard Bloom filters have a more complex nature due to the possibility of intra-element hash collisions, with a resulting complex exact formula, normally approximated, leading sometimes to surprises.

 But essentially, we have shown how standard Bloom filters exhibit a non-uniform distribution of the false positive probability, with weak spots in the domain: elements that are reported much more frequently as false positives than expected.
 This is an aspect than has been neglected from the literature.
 Moreover, the issue of weak spots is much aggravated when naive double hashing is used.
 Even though easily circumventable, many libraries, including mainstream ones, suffer from this anomaly.
-The lesson seems to be that practitioners frequently skim over results, failing to notice subtle problems.
+The lesson seems to be that practitioners frequently skim over published results, failing to notice subtle problems.
 Partitioned Bloom filters have a uniform distribution of false positives over the domain, with no weak spots, even if naive double hashing is used.
 Moreover, the need for less hash bits makes such schemes less warranted.

 Finally, going beyond set-membership test, by surveying other usages, the flexibility of being able to sample, extract, add or retire individual parts becomes clear, showing the partitioned scheme to be better.
-Like the hardware community already did, partitioned Bloom filters should be widely adopted by software implementers, replacing standard Bloom filters as the new normal.
+Like the hardware community already did, partitioned Bloom filters should be widely adopted by software implementers, and used as a better starting point for new designs, replacing standard Bloom filters as the new normal.

+\begin{IEEEbiography} [{ }] {Paulo S\'ergio Almeida} is an assistant professor at University of Minho, and a senior researcher at HASLab / INESC TEC.
+He obtained a MSc degree from University of Porto in 1994 and a PhD degree in Computer Science from Imperial College London in 1998.
+His research activities have been in the area of distributed systems.
+Some main contributions have been in causality tracking mechanisms, eventually consistent databases, and fault-tolerant distributed aggregation algorithms.
+Other subjects have been Bloom filters and distributed algorithms in graphs.
+For some years the main focus of research has been on CRDTs (Conflict-free Replicated Data Types), with some results being the development of both pure operation-based and delta-state based CRDTs.
+Recently he has been revisiting Bloom filters. \end{IEEEbiography}